mianasbat/Linux/commonly_used_linux_commands.md

    ls -l
    # To show hidden contents of the directory
    ls -a
+   # To seperate directories, files and binaries
+   ls -F
    # To show human readable size of items
    ls -lh
    # To show item sorted by time, oldest at the bottom.
    ls -lt ~/Desktop
+   # To show item sorted by time, newest at the bottom.
+   ls -ltr ~/Desktop
    # To show all the text files
    ls *.txt
    ```